 Loans and leases in this category are 90 days or more past due, as to principal or interest, and are still accruing interest because they are well secured and in the process of collection.
-Loans and leases past due 90 days or more and still accruing interest were \$6.1 million as of March 31, 2019, a \$0.5 million or 7% decrease from December 31, 2018.
-The decrease was primarily in residential mortgage loans, which was offset by an increase in the home equity portfolio.
+Loans and leases past due 90 days or more and still accruing interest were \$6.1 million as of September 30, 2019, a \$0.5 million or 7% decrease from December 31, 2018.
+The decrease was primarily in residential mortgage loans and home equity loans, which was partially offset by an increase in the other portfolio.